 The ideal way to start yoga is with the Introductory Course.

-It is a 90 minute class once a week for nine weeks.
+It is a 90 minute class once a week for four weeks.
 The course is designed for beginners!
 No previous experience is needed or expected.

 We always recommend practising yoga on an empty stomach.
 We suggest waiting three hours after a heavy meal or an hour following a light snack.
 Hydrate well before your class, and be sure to wear light, comfortable clothing.